imrankhan15/restaurant-service-backend/README.md

-**  Special Thanks to University of Bamberg and amigoscode.com where I have learnt basics for these two projects.
+**  Special Thanks to University of Bamberg and amigoscode.com where I have learnt basics for this project.